Canon 1D X Mark II vs Nikon D5300

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the D5300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 1DX Mark II is a recent model that features in the current product line-up of Canon.
 In contrast, the D5300 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D5300 was succeeded by the Nikon D5500.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1D X Mark II vs Nikon D5300